nhsengland/it-standards/security/acceptable-cloud-tools.md

 Please refer to the Unified Communications Strategy on the Intranet for more details.

+Note that the enterprise version of G-Suite is in use by NHSX.
+This is not approved for general NHSEI use, please use Office 365 for which everyone is licensed.
+Note that non-enterprise versions of G-Suite must not be used for OFFICIAL use.

 ## Approved tools

-The following tools are known to be in use and have at least tacit approval within the constraints indicated.
+The following tools are known to be in use and have at least tacit approval *within the constraints indicated*.
 Unless otherwise indicated, no central license funding is available for these.
 If licensed versions are required, a separate business case will be required that will need to be approved by IT, IG and Security.

 |Tool name|Tool type|Conditions/ constraints on use|Accessing /installing tool|Audience|
 |---------|---------|------------------------------|--------------------------|--------|